wavelet-kaizen/FutabaScroller/README.md

      - Datetime: `25/01/23(Thu)12:34:56` or `2025/01/23 12:34:56`
      - No.: `No.123456789` (must include "No." prefix)
    - **Speed multiplier**: `1.0` (normal speed), `2.0` (2x speed), etc.
-   - **UI display mode**: Choose auto-hide (classic 5s overlays) or persistent (floating panel with touch controls)
+   - **UI display mode**: Choose auto-hide (classic 5s overlays) or persistent (floating panel with touch controls).
+The default is persistent
    - **Additional thread URLs** (optional): Enter multiple thread URLs separated by newlines
 3. Click the "Start" button
-4. After loading completes, the status overlay will show "準備完了、xキーでスクロール開始" (Ready, press x to start scrolling)
+4. After loading completes, the persistent mode panel shows "準備完了、▶ボタンまたはxキーで再生開始" (Ready, press ▶ or x to start).
+In auto-hide mode the status overlay shows "準備完了、xキーでスクロール開始"
-5. Press `x` key to start scrolling
+5. Press the `x` key (or tap ▶ in persistent mode) to start scrolling
    - In persistent mode, tap the floating control panel to switch views (minimized/status/full), drag it around the screen, and use the play/pause and speed ± buttons.
 Status and system messages stay visible until you change the view.

 ### Keyboard Shortcuts